 Plus, Dr. Anderson emphasizes additional “silent” risk factors for stroke in young adults:

 “The good news is that these are modifiable risk factors.
 Nobody is destined to have a stroke.
 You may be at an increased risk due to things like family history and genetics.
-But treating your other risk factors and taking charge of your health is an effective strategy, and it can prevent stroke risk from taking hold,” Dr. Anderson says.
+But treating your other risk factors and taking charge of your health is an effective strategy, and it can prevent stroke risk from turning into a real event,” Dr. Anderson says.

 People in certain demographic groups are also at higher risk of cardiovascular conditions, including stroke, Dr. Anderson says.